Automattic/wp-calypso/apps/full-site-editing/full-site-editing-plugin/readme.txt

 * Delegate FSE support detection to themes by leveraging the theme tags.
 * Enable Global Styles for all template-first themes.
+* Fix back button navigation issues.
+* Keep the sidebar layout selector open by default.
+* Fix editor styles with new Gutenberg version.
+* Clyck anywhere on header/footer block to Navigate to editor.

 = 0.15.1 =